-The above rebalancing provisions are without prejudice to the Board's ability to alter the asset allocation ranges as it considers appropriate from time to time.
+The above rebalancing provisions are without prejudice to our ability to alter the asset allocation ranges as we consider appropriate from time to time.

 Cash flows are one of the causes of asset allocation fluctuations within the Funds.
-The various funds and pools managed by the Committee each have differing liquidity needs.
-On a daily basis the assets in the Investment Trust (into which both the Scheme and other schemes invest) are allocated among the various funds and pools managed by the Committee so that they are all invested in a way which corresponds as closely as possible to their individual target asset allocations while meeting their liquidity requirements.
-The cash flows of the Funds of the Scheme will affect the allocations to the other funds managed by the Committee, and the cash flows of those other funds will affect the allocations to the Funds of the Scheme.
+The various funds and pools each have differing liquidity needs.
+On a daily basis the assets in the Investment Trust (into which both the Scheme and other schemes invest) are allocated among the various funds and pools so that they are all invested in a way which corresponds as closely as possible to their individual target asset allocations while meeting their liquidity requirements.
+The cash flows of the Funds of the Scheme will affect the allocations to our other funds, and the cash flows of those other funds will affect the allocations to the Funds of the Scheme.